Skip to main content

 • P = placement tolerance

-IPC 7351 standard defines the size, shape, and tolerance for the surface mount pads that go on your board.
-Adhering to these standards enables your manufacturer to establish a reliable electrical connection between the solder fillets and the components.
-This avoids manufacturing defects caused by land patterns.
+The IPC 7351 standard defines the size, shape, and tolerance for the surface mount pads on your board.
+Adhering to these standards enables your manufacturer to establish a reliable electrical connection between the solder fillets and the components, avoiding manufacturing defects caused by land patterns.

 post a question